This Sous Vide Pork Belly post is sponsored by FoodSaver®; however, all thoughts and opinions are my own.

 Sous-vide: the name alone makes you feel fancy!

 Sous- vide cooking is when you seal food in a vacuum sealed bag, and then cook that food in water that is temperature controlled.
-The sous-vide technique produces results that are impossible to achieve through any other cooking method. (ie: this pork belly is divine and couldn’t reach this level of perfection with any other cooking method!!!)
+The sous-vide technique produces results that are impossible to achieve through any other cooking method. (ie: this pork belly is divine and couldn’t reach this level of perfection with any other cooking method!!!
+You should also definitely give Sous Vide Steak a try.
+So good!)

 For just about any protein you cook sous-vide, the steps are the same: